audstav/oppiadocstest/docs/source/lesson/edit.rst

 .. topic:: Download a version

-   Click the *Download* link next to a specific version to download a zip file that will contain all the data for your exploration.
-It will contain a YAML_ file as well as any additional asset files (such as images) included in your exploration.
+   Click the *Download* link next to a version to download a zip file that will contain all the data for your exploration.
+It will include a YAML_ file as well as any additional asset files (such as images) that are part of your exploration.
 You can now share this file with other people if you wish.

    .. _YAML: https://en.wikipedia.org/wiki/YAML